 The Jerome Hall Law Library is a selective depository of U.S. Government publications under 44 U.S.C.
 1916, which gives law school libraries selective federal depository status.
 The Law Library selects materials through the depository program that relate to law or general information about the federal government, including all administrative agency decisions, all Congressional materials, and publications of the judiciary.

 The Federal Depository Library Program (FDLP) is based on an agreement between the Government Publishing Office (GPO) and participating libraries nationwide to make U.S. government information publications, regardless of format, accessible to the public and to assure future access to this information.
 The participating depository library selects and receives government information free of charge from GPO and, in return, agrees to make this information freely accessible to the public.

 Selection of government information in the Jerome Hall Law Library is based on the needs of its primary users, the Maurer School of Law community.
 However, the Law Library welcomes anyone who wants to use the Government Documents Collection during regular library hours without restriction of use.

 Law Library Internet Use Policy

-The Law Library offers the general public free access to online federal government information provided through the Federal Depository Library Program (FDLP), following the principles of free access provided in 44 U.S.C. § 1911.
+The Law Library offers the general public free access to online federal government information provided through the FDLP, following the principles of free access provided in 44 U.S.C. § 1911.

 Computer Access: Three computer workstations in the library lobby are designated for research use by the general public.
 Ask for the guest login credentials at the circulation desk.
 Printing to a networked laser printer is available.
 Please see a reference librarian for research assistance.